Parenting

 German Shepherd training (Sit command)

-Seek help from a professional trainer if your dog is extremely reactive, fearful, has deeply ingrained behavioral issues, or is stronger than you.
-But if you don't have the means to pay for a dog trainer, then consider using a reward-based system at home.
+Seek help from a professional trainer if your dog is extremely reactive, fearful, has deeply ingrained behavioural issues or is stronger than you.
+But if professional training isn't in your budget right now, consider using a reward-based system at home.

 A very happy cat being groomed at home by owner